Jaydevtest/tooling/README.md

 ```
 /usr/share/nginx/html
 ```
+made a new edit

-## If you require permission to GCP or Gitlab resources, kindly talk to dare@propitix.com
+## If you require permission to GCP or Gitlab resources, please talk to dare@propitix.com